NathanT15/CoffeePID/README.md

 ## Overview

 This project builds on the CoffeePID project by [1024kilobyte](https://1024kilobyte.com).
 It fully automates a traditaional heat exchanger espresso machine by
--controlling the boiler via PID and a realay -measuring flowrate of coffee with a scale
+- controlling the boiler via PID and a realay
+- measuring flowrate of coffee with a scale
--controling the group head solinoid valve via a realy
+- controling the group head solinoid valve via a realy

 ## Hardware Setup